ds5110/git-intro/README.md

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

 This repo also has recommmendations for setting up a platform-independent development environment.
+If you find a mistake, please submit a pull request (or let me know).

 ## Contents